Interesting story to preface…

 In other words, if it’s true, it will always fit with the truth you already have.
 If it doesn’t fit, then you can weigh out the differences and let the Spirit of God enlighten your mind to see clearly what is false.
 Meditation can help de-clutter the mind of the noise and allow you to tune in and more clearly hear / feel divine guidance from the Spirit of God.

 So today, I decided to share some thoughts about Meditation, a practice from which religious and non-religious people alike have benefited for millennia.
-In my humble opinion, meditation does not replace prayer, but for me, it has been a powerful tool in conjunction with prayer.
+In my humble opinion, meditation does not replace prayer, but for me, it has been a helpful tool in conjunction with prayer.

 So you need to slow down.
 Calm down.
 Be at peace, and listen.
 And if meditation helps, do it.